DataChangers/Practical-Introduction-To-Data-Analysis/Module 3 Our Data Structures/Lesson 3 Lab Data Joins.md

 * [Table 1 data](Module%203%20Lab%20Data%20Joins%20-%20table%201%20data.xlsx)
 * [Table 2 data](Module%203%20Lab%20Data%20Joins%20-%20table%202%20data.xlsx)

+You can dowload the data files and store them on your local device.
+Then go to Excel Online, and open the corresponding data using the "Upload and Open..." option.

 ## What You’ll Need

 To complete the lab, you will need the online version of Microsoft Excel.